arunvl88/OAuth/README.md

 3. **Scalability**: Easy to add new microservices without changing the core authentication mechanism.
 4. **Security**: Implements zero trust principles and fine-grained access control.
 5. **Flexibility**: Supports both cloud and on-premise components, ideal for hybrid environments.
+6. **Simplified Application Development**:
+   - Applications only need to implement OAuth 2.0/OIDC protocols.
+   - No need for applications to understand or directly interact with SAML or other identity provider protocols.
+   - This abstraction simplifies application development and maintenance.
+7. **Protocol Isolation**:
+   - The Authorization Server acts as a protocol bridge between OAuth/OIDC and SAML.
+   - Applications are shielded from the complexities of enterprise identity management systems.
+   - Changes in the underlying identity infrastructure (e.g., switching identity providers) don't affect the applications.
+8. **Easier Integration of New Applications**:
+   - New applications can be quickly integrated by implementing standard OAuth flows.
+   - No need to build complex integrations with each new application for different identity protocols.
+9. **Consistent Security Model**:
+   - All applications follow the same security model (OAuth/OIDC), regardless of the backend identity system.
+   - This consistency simplifies security audits and compliance efforts.
+10. **Future-Proofing**:
+    - As identity management evolves, only the Authorization Server needs to be updated.
+    - Applications can remain largely unchanged, adapting to new identity technologies without major rewrites.

 ## Implementation Considerations